OpenCerts/opencerts-documentation/announcements/schema2_update.md

 ## Closing

-To sum up, OpenCerts 2.0 is going to be awesome for independent issuers!
+To sum up, OpenCerts 2.0 is going to be awesome!
+For independent issuers, you may now proove your identity with DNS and style your certificate look-and-feel.
+For registered institutes, you may now style your certificates wthout being bottlenecked by the core developers.

 If you have any concerns or questions, please hit us up on our [Github Issuer Tracker](https://github.com/OpenCerts/opencerts-documentation/issues) as always :)

+## Changelog

+- OpenCerts Website has been upgraded to use DNS-TXT verification on top of SSG registry.json
+- OpenCerts Website has been upgraded to use Decentralised Renderer, existing templates have been moved into a legacy repository.
+- OpenCerts CLI will now accept --schema flag to select the version of the schema to be used